Certificate IV in Allied Health Assistance

 You will be taught by expert clinicians and educators who will help you learn through a practical, problem-solving approach.

 The Certificate IV in Allied Health Assistance program includes 120 hours of vocational placement, where you’ll have the opportunity to practice your knowledge in a real healthcare environment.

 Upon successful completion of the allied health assistance course, you'll graduate with a HLT43015 Certificate IV in Allied Health Assistance.
 This nationally recognised qualification will provide therapeutic and program related support activities under the guidance of allied health professionals.

-This qualification is approved for subsidies under JobTrainer, a jointly funded initiative of the Australian and state and territory governments and the Queensland Government's Higher Level Skills program.
-To be eligible for JobTrainer or Higher Level Skills program, you must meet eligibility criteria.
+This qualification is approved for the Queensland Government's Higher Level Skills program.
+To be eligible for the Higher Level Skills program, you must meet eligibility criteria.
 For more information on the available funding options and criteria go to the Costs section on this page.